All Episodes

 744 likes.

-Just hit that like button on your way, or open up a YouTube tab real quick and like the video.
+Just hit that like button on your way or open up a YouTube tab real quick and like the video.

 So we can close this thing out on YouTube.

-That's all gonna be on Rumble.
+That's all going to be on Rumble.

 I don't want to even bother to put it on YouTube.